• Skip to primary navigation

 All Purpose vs. Bread Flour

-The original recipe for these bagels calls for bread flour, as do most bagel recipes.
-Why?
-Because bread flour is a high protein flour.
-It absorbs more liquid than all purpose flour and will result in a tighter crumb (aka the texture and size of air pockets of the inside of your bagel or loaf of bread).
+Why do most bagel recipes call for bread flour?
+Because bread flour is a high protein (aka high gluten) flour.
+Bread flour absorbs more liquid than all-purpose flour and will result in a tighter crumb, aka the texture and size of air pockets of the inside of your bagel.

-As we've already discussed — bagel dough is a low-hydration dough and we want it to be stiff, smooth, and not sticky at all.
+Bagel dough is a low-hydration dough and should be stiff, smooth, and not sticky at all.
+Tacky to the touch is fine, but not sticky.
 Working with bread flour will help you get those truly optimal results.

-That said, you absolutely can use plain old regular all purpose flour to make your bagels.
-You will probably never even notice a difference, unless you were to see them side-by-side.
-Unless you're someone who uses bread flour regularly, there is really no need to spend the money on a specialty flour when all purpose will do just fine.
+HOWEVER, you absolutely can use plain old regular all-purpose flour to make your bagels.
+Especially if you're new to bread making, you probably won't even notice a difference, except if you were to see them side-by-side.
+In my opinion, unless you're someone who uses bread flour regularly or who plans to regularly make bagels, there's no need to spend money on a specialty flour when all-purpose will do just fine.

 Don't have a stand mixer?
 No worries!
 Kneading bagel dough by hand requires a bit of upper body strength and takes a little bit longer, but is totally possible.